ADVOCACY

 Property Tax Relief for Seniors: Dateline FEBRUARY 2025

-There are currently five property tax relief programs which you may be eligible for:
+There are currently six property tax relief programs which you may be eligible for:

 The Anchor Program and the New Jersey Income Tax Relief: Property Tax Deduction are available for both homeowners and renters.
 The Senior Freeze, the Annual Senior Citizens Property Tax Deduction, Veterans Property Tax Relief and Stay NJ programs are for homeowners only.